Eric Young (wrestler)

-Jeremy Fritz (born December 15, 1979) is a Canadian professional wrestler currently a free agent.
-He performs under the ring name Eric Young.
+Jeremy Fritz (born December 15, 1979), known by his ring name Eric Young, is a Canadian professional wrestler.
+He is signed to Total Nonstop Action Wrestling (TNA).

-In Total Nonstop Action Wrestling (TNA), now known as Impact Wrestling, Young wrestled from 2004 to 2016 and returned in 2020, During his time with the promotion he has won 14 championships, being a two-time World Champion, a one-time X Division Champion, a three-time Legends/Global/Television/King of the Mountain Champion and a seven-time World Tag Team Champion, being a two-time NWA World Tag Team Champion with Bobby Roode, and a four-time TNA/Impact World Tag Team Champion once with Kaz, once as a member of The Band with Kevin Nash and Scott Hall (under the Freebird Rule), and twice as a member of Violent By Design with Deaner and Joe Doering (again under the Freebird Rule).
+Fritz made his debut in TNA in 2004.
+During his time with the promotion he has won 14 championships, being a two-time World Champion, a one-time X Division Champion, a three-time Legends/Global/Television/King of the Mountain Champion and a seven-time World Tag Team Champion, being a two-time NWA World Tag Team Champion with Bobby Roode, and a four-time TNA/Impact World Tag Team Champion once with Kaz, once as a member of The Band with Kevin Nash and Scott Hall (under the Freebird Rule), and twice as a member of Violent By Design with Deaner and Joe Doering (again under the Freebird Rule).
 He is also the only male to hold the TNA Knockouts Tag Team Championship, winning the title with ODB.